SeanKilleen/seankilleen.github.io/_posts/2020-11-28-cool-things-i-learned-about-nunit-while-re-launching-the-docs.md

 }
 ```

 I had a blast learning about these.
-Check out [the NUnit docs](https://nunit.org/docs/) and let us know if you find any of your own fun tips, or have any to add!
+Check out [the NUnit docs](https://nunit.org/docs/) and let me know if you find any of your own fun tips, or have any to add!